 The unquoted options may be converted to shares at any time within a two year period from issue date at an exercise price of \$0.10 cents per share.
-Any shares acquired by the conversion of options may not be disposed of until after the completion of the next General Meeting of Haoma Mining, expected to be the Annual General Meeting held in November 2012.
+Any shares acquired by the conversion of options could not be traded until after the 2011 Haoma Mining Annual General Meeting held on November 30, 2011.